-The Santee-Lynches Regional Council of Governments (Santee-Lynches) is conducting a public transportation needs assessment study for the region (including Clarendon, Kershaw, Lee, and Sumter Counties).
+The Santee-Lynches Regional Council of Governments (Santee-Lynches) has developed a Public Transportation Needs Assessment and Framework for the four-county region (including Clarendon, Kershaw, Lee, and Sumter Counties).

 The Santee-Lynches region encompasses all of Clarendon, Kershaw, Lee, and Sumter Counties in South Carolina.
 This planning area contains 12 municipalities and is home to over 223,000 people.

 About Santee-Wateree Regional Transportation Authority: The Santee Wateree Regional Transportation Authority (SWRTA) is the public transportation provider in Clarendon, Kershaw, Lee and Sumter counties; providing fixed route bus and ADA services in the City of Sumter with Shuttle services to the Cherryvale and Shaw Air Force Base Communities.
 SWRTA provides SmartRide services to Columbia from Camden and Sumter.
 SWRTA provides demand response (paratransit service), which operates in the urban and rural areas of the county.
 Paratransit service offers county residents accessible transportation options to ride any of these county routes based upon space availability as cash clients.